tacofart8/Scratch/Roadmap.md

 #### Ergonomics
 - Migrate to CommonJS modules & webpack from Closure Compiler
+- Publish to NPM
 - Add automated test coverage and styleguide enforcement from ESLint
-- Continuous integration (CI) & automated publishing to NPM
+- Continuous integration (CI)
 - Additional documentation and examples